Ryuji Goda: Other appearances

 In the zombie-oriented spinoff Yakuza: Dead Souls, which follows an alternate timeline, Goda has been expelled from the Omi Alliance after losing his fight with Kiryu, and drifts around before settling down at a takoyaki shop as an apprentice to its cantankerous owner.
 He was set to succeed the owner as proprietor of the business, before returning to Kamurocho during the zombie outbreak, and discovers that the Omi Alliance is involved with the outbreak's origins.

 An adolescent Goda makes a brief appearance in Yakuza 0, which takes place 18 years prior to the events of Yakuza 2, as part of an optional sub story encounter with protagonist Goro Majima, where he starts fights with high school students and steals their pants as the "Bontan Hunter".
 Majima would encounter Goda years later in Yakuza Kiwami 2, where Goda is impressed by Majima's integrity after he announced the disbandment of the Majima Family as atonement to appease the strained relations between the Tojo Clan and the Omi Alliance.
+Goda would also briefly run into Kiryu later on in another sub story, right after a fortune teller tells the latter that he will run into a young man whose fate would be entangled with his, foreshadowing the events of Yakuza 2.

 In 2020, Goda is featured as the central character of a prequel story arc in the mobile title Ryu ga Gotoku ONLINE (龍が如く ONLINE, lit.
 "Like a Dragon ONLINE"), a freemium collectible card game spin-off exclusive to Japan.

+Goda is mentioned in the 2023 sequel game Like a Dragon Gaiden: The Man Who Erased His Name, which is set after Yakuza 6: The Song of Life and before, during, and after the events of Yakuza: Like a Dragon.
+During Like a Dragon Gaiden, Goda's battle with Kiryu is recreated in the title's in-game battle coliseum.